jasonad123/fernfolio-redux/README.md

 An [Eleventy](https://www.11ty.io/) theme designed to simplify the process of creating a beautiful portfolio and blog.
 Tightly integrated with [Decap CMS](https://decapcms.org/) for flexible, Git-powered content management.

 ## 🆕 Why call it a redux?
-This started because I really liked the work that the originator of this project had done, but there were some changes to the code base that came through as I was working on my own site and I figured I'd
+This started because I really liked the work that the originator of this project had done, but there were some changes to the code base that came through as I was working on my own site and I figured this would be an awesome time to learn how to do this kind of stuff.
+So now we have the Fernfolio Redux!

 ## What's changed?
 * Migrated from Netlify CMS to Decap CMS (same product, different name)